 Method

-1. Finely chop the onion and the garlic and add them to a large cooking pot with a teaspoon of oil.
-Over a medium heat, sweat the onions and garlic for around 5 minutes or until softened (if the onions are getting a little too much colour, add a dash of water to the pot to help them to steam).
+- Finely chop the onion and add to a large cooking pot with a teaspoon of oil and a good pinch of salt.
+Over a medium heat, sweat the onions for 5 minutes or until softened (if the onions are getting a little too much colour, add a dash of water to the pot to help them to steam).

-3. Cook the spices for a couple of minutes before adding the freshly chopped tomatoes, 500ml of vegetable stock, 100ml red wine, the aubergine chunks, drained chickpeas, 3 bay leaves and 1 tsp of dried parsley.
+- Cook the spices for a couple of minutes before adding the freshly chopped tomatoes, vegetable stock, red wine, aubergine, drained chickpeas, bay leaves and dried parsley.
 Give it a good mix and season well with salt and pepper.
 Bring to the boil.

-4. Turn the heat down to a simmer, pop the lid a jar and cook for 15 minutes stirring occasionally.
-After 15 minutes, take the lid off, give it another stir and continue to cook without the lid for a further 15 minutes (this allows the sauce to thicken).
+- Turn the heat down to a simmer, pop the lid a jar and cook for 15 minutes stirring occasionally.
+After 15 minutes, take the lid off, give it another stir and continue to cook without the lid for a further 15 minutes.
 Meanwhile, use this time to prepare your chosen accompaniment – I like to serve it with couscous or with a loaf of crusty bread on warmer days and mashed potato on cooler ones.

 Aubergine & Chickpea Stew